aconte21/SeeMiles/README.md

 # SeeMiles
-Angular2 app used to track miles driven while at work
+Angular app used to track miles driven while at work